BunmiOlakanmi/Project_3_COVID/README.md

 ## COVID-19: Visualized
-Using D3 and COVID Databases, the COVID-19 Visualized app will compile the data based on user-defined selections to view the following:
+Using D3 and COVID Databases created in Project 1 &  2, the COVID-19 Visualized app will compile the data based on user-defined selections to view the following:

 1. US COVID vs Influenza Experience
 2. Canada COVID Incidence and Deaths by Province
 3. Canada COVID Wave - Evolution over 2020